 What it costs

-The amount you pay for any insurance cover (‘premiums’) is deducted from your super balance each month.
+The amount you pay for any insurance cover (‘the premium’) is based on weekly premium rates and deducted from your super account on the last Friday of every month.

 You can see how much standard cover costs by entering your details into our Insurance calculator.

-To check exactly how much insurance cover you get and see the premiums you pay, log in to MemberOnline.
+To check exactly how much insurance cover you have and what it costs, log in to MemberOnline.

 Choose cover that works best for you

 Standard insurance not right for you?
 You can make changes to suit your needs, including boosting your cover if you’re a new member or cancelling insurance at any time.

 If you’re a Personal Plan member (meaning you pay your own super contributions or you're a member through your spouse) or part of a corporate insurance arrangement, your situation is a bit different.